sisrafilss/cow-bazar-client/README.md

 ## How to run the project in Local Machine
 * First of all clone this repository
-* Add a `.evn.local` file in the root and add your firebase credential here.
+* Add a `.evn.local` file in the root and add your firebase credential there.
 * run `npm install` to install necessary packages.
 * run `npm run dev` and it will open in your local machine.
-Visit the show URL on the terminal.

 ## Some important links
 * Frontend Repository: [https://github.com/sisrafilss/cow-bazar-client](https://github.com/sisrafilss/cow-bazar-client)